-There is usually a SPPC or Selective Placement Program Coordinator in most federal organizations for recruiting and accommodating disabled people.
-This official has the duty to advise managers regarding employment of candidates under special hiring conditions.
+There is usually an SPPC or Selective Placement Program Coordinator in most federal organizations for recruiting and accommodating disabled people.
+This official has the duty to advise managers regarding the employment of candidates under special hiring conditions.
 It helps managers find out criteria for the positions and then identify ways to work around these to ensure the disabled veterans get jobs.
-It also helps the disabled people to get information about job vacancies, the kind of jobs available and how they can be filled.
+It also helps disabled people to get information about job vacancies, the kind of jobs available, and how they can be filled.

 The SPPC works with private and public organizations to place the disabled veterans; it monitors and assesses the program to find how effective it and makes changes as deemed fit.
 The managers handle and evaluate the Employment Program for Individuals with Disabilities.

-There are some online CV writing services as well which can help specially the veterans, to write an appealing CV.
+There are some online CV writing services as well which can help especially the veterans, to write an appealing CV.

 VisualCV will offer two sleek but limited design tools to choose from.
 You can always update to a paid account.
 This editor is excellent and while there are not too many tools, you can click to add the text directly to templates.
 So, you can actually see how the PDF will appear eventually.